hlnicholls/slalom-susie/susie-r-pipeline/README.md

 Scripts:
 - `susie_single_locus.R` - Runs pipeline steps for an individual locus.
-- `susie_loci_for.R` - Runs pipeline steps iteratively for a list of loci one by one.
+- `susie_loci_for_loop.R` - Runs pipeline steps iteratively for a list of loci one by one.
 - `susie_loci_paralle.R` and `CARMA_loci_paralle.R` - Runs pipeline steps iteratively for batches of loci.

 ### Requirements: